honzastor/accelergy-timeloop-infrastructure-quantization-feature/README.md

 timeloop-metrics
 ```

+4. The `quantization-exercises` folder contains some test scenarios to show the evaluation of workloads both with and without quantization on chosen HW architectures.
+Feel free to explore them and modify them to your needs and experiments.

 ## GAMMA for Timeloop (optional)

 **GAMMA** (Genetic Algorithm-based Mapper for ML Accelerators) is a search heuristic that automates the HW mapping of DNN models on accelerators via genetic algorithm.